Android App Development

 Prefetching is a technique of fetching the content in advance before it is required.
 With this, we reduce the load time needed for that content.

 How we are using it?
-As you see in the above video we load homepage of the app.
+As you see in the above video we load the homepage of the app.

 Now as soon as the homepage is loaded, we start hitting the APIs in the background to fetch the data for the products which are loaded on the homepage.